mohilnagpal/Data-Analysis-Report-on-Bank-Loan-Data/README.md

 --> if or not the number of members in the family influence the customer's decision to take a loan.

-Created heatmaps, plots visualizing and comparing lifestyles of different countries of the world and Indian cities on the basis of education and income.
+Created heatmaps, plots to visualize and compare lifestyles of different countries and Indian cities based on education and income.